Mos3aB696/simple_shell/README.md

 Contributions are welcome!
 Feel free to fork the repository, create a new branch, and submit a pull request with improvements or bug fixes.
 Please ensure your code adheres to the style of the existing codebase.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mos3aB696/simple_shell/blob/main/LICENSE) file for details.

 ## Contact

 For any questions or issues, you can reach me at: